 Stream view settings and refresh intervals

-Your stream view can be adjusted with the Compact, Standard, or Comfortable view settings in the top right of your streams.
-These change how many streams are visible at one time without scrolling left or right.
-You can apply different view settings to each board you have.
+You can change the appearance of your stream by choosing the Compact, Standard, or Comfortable view in the top right of your streams.
+This sets the number of streams visible at one time without scrolling.
+You can apply different view settings to each of your boards.

 In the top left of your streams, select the arrow next to the refresh button to change the refresh interval.

-This is how often Hootsuite will search for new content to display (as it becomes available).
+This determines how often Hootsuite searches for new content to display (as it becomes available).
 You can also manually refresh individual boards, regardless of the auto refresh interval, with the Refresh All button.
 When a board is refreshed manually, every stream in that board gets updated.

-The blue dots on post timestamps indicate new or unread posts since your last dashboard or stream refresh.
+The blue dots next to post timestamps indicate new or unread posts since your last dashboard or stream refresh.